mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## IP-Address header for CONNECT-IP {#IP-Address}

 IP-Address is a Item Structured Header {{RFC8941}}.
-Its value MUST be an String contain an IP address or IP range of the same IP version as indicated in the IP-Version header.
+Its value MUST be an String contain an IP address or IP address range of the same IP version as indicated in the IP-Version header.
 The address must be specified in the format specified by TBD.

-This header is used to request the use of a certain IP address or IP address range.
+This header is used to request the use of a certain IP address or IP address range by the client to be used as source IP address in tunnel mode.
 If the IP-Address header is not presented, the proxy is implicitly requested to assign an IP address or IP address range and provide this information to the client with the HTTP response.

 If the the client does not provide an IP address or IP address range is has to wait for the proxy response before any payload data can be sent in tunnel mode.
-If the request is denied by the proxy as sent payload data will be discarded and a new CONNECT-IP request has to be sent.
+If the request is denied by the proxy, any sent payload data will be discarded and a new CONNECT-IP request has to be sent.

-The header is also used as a response header to indicate the actual IP address or range that will be used.
+The header is also used as a response header from the proxy to the client to indicate the actual IP address or IP address range that should be used by the client in tunnel mode or will be used by the proxy in flow forwadring mode.

 ~~~
   IP-Address = sf-string